Garbarkozaurus/put-BIAM-labs/notes.md

 Tabu list - based on lecture info, store just the identifiers

 How to understand "no improvement"?
 No local improvement, or no local improvement?
+-> No global improvement
 Dealing with 95% acceptance chance
+-> For the entire landscape - sample from multiple solutions, from each a few deltas.
-Is my 1% acceptance chance in the end correct? (maybe I should consider a deterioration bigger than 1) Elite candidate list - should k be a fixed small number (I am leaning towards this option), or depend on instance size?
+Is my 1% acceptance chance in the end correct? (maybe I should consider a deterioration bigger than 1) -> Feel free to tweak it
+Elite candidate list - should k be a fixed small number (I am leaning towards this option), or depend on instance size?
+-> A small constant is ok.
+Depending on instance size would just be an extra thing to test.